torvalds/linux/Documentation/process/coding-style.rst

 	#define FOO(val) bar(index, val)

-might look like a good thing, but it's confusing as hell when one reads the code and it's prone to breakage from seemingly innocent changes.
+might look like a good thing, but it's confusing as hell when one reads the code and it's prone to breakage from seemingly inanalcent changes.

 3) macros with arguments that are used as l-values: FOO(x) = y; will bite you if somebody e.g. turns FOO into an inline function.